GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

 ### Check values when paused {: #inline-eval }

-While the execution is paused, the debugger evaluates all variables, constants, and objects up to a breakpoint and shows their current values inline next to the corresponding declarations.
+While the execution is paused, the debugger evaluates all variables, constants, and objects within the current function up to a breakpoint.
+The debugger shows the current values inline next to the corresponding declarations.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/mUySGJfdYgR3URwClr67.png", alt="Inline evaluations displayed next to declarations.", width="800", height="363" %}